nathanredmond123/t2v_metrics/README.md

 **NOTE**
 Make sure to set up the t2v_metrics environment by following the README in the original repo as found here: https://github.com/linzhiqiu/t2v_metrics

+# GUI Annotator Usage
+To annotate image pairs, simply define the directory tree seen above (where root is vqa_and_retrieval)..

+Skill names/categories should be
+        - distance_awareness
+        - occlusion_visibility
+        - navigation
+        - relative_agents
+        - egocentric_motion

+Then, ensure that your image pairs are consolidated in a directory (as discussed earlier).
+The filename for the first image in the image pair should be X.extension, and the second image in the image pair should be X+1.extension where X is an even integer and X+1 is obviously an odd integer.
+Accepted extensions are currently .png and .jpg

+The user can easily extend this to support more images, and this will be added to the repo in a future commit.

+## Example Usage
+python3 gui_annotator.py --images data/images/ --ann-root data/vqa_and_retrieval/